 The road to renovation is a long one, and in New York City, the thick red tape you’ll have to cut through before you can sling a hammer may require some strategy.
 Enter the expedit0r.

-If you’re not familiar with the term, an expediter is a sort of middleman between you, your project team (architect, designer, general contractor) and the Department of Buildings.
-You’ll require a building permit to begin construction and the expediter secures the necessary paperwork so you don’t have to.
+If you’re not familiar with the term, an expedit0r is a sort of middleman between you, your project team (architect, designer, general contractor) and the Department of Buildings.
+You’ll require a building permit to begin construction and the expeditor secures the necessary paperwork so you don’t have to.
 Sound like snap?
 Think again.
-Just one day at the office of the DOB and you’ll easily understand these six reasons you should hire an expediter.
+Just one day at the office of the DOB and you’ll easily understand these six reasons you should hire an expeditor.

 They’ve been dealing with the DOB and know what’s required to secure the necessary permits.
 They’re familiar with the permitting process in New York City, familiar with building codes and what the DOB expects.